HelpMe-Pls/Life-Engineering/Tips & Tools/Behavioral.md

 		- Tell me about some constructive feedback you received from a manager or a peer
 		- Tell me about a skill set that you observed in a peer or mentor that you want to develop in the next six months.
 	- **Communication**: Are you able to clearly communicate your stories during the interview?
 There is also some overlap with Empathy and how they communicate with others.

+# Your turn
+- Consider yourself as [[You as an interviewer |an interviewer]] and see if their goal truly aligns with yours.
+Aim for personal growth potential.
+Imagine how better you could be if you work there and if the tradeoff of this opportunity makes you happy.